Ecotourism: Guidelines and education

-Small scale, slow growth and local control
+Small scale, slow growth, and local control

-The underdevelopment theory of tourism describes a new form of imperialism by multinational corporations that control ecotourism resources.
-These corporations finance and profit from the development of large scale ecotourism that causes excessive environmental degradation, loss of traditional culture and way of life, and exploitation of local labor.
+The theory of underdevelopment tourism describes the behavior of multinational corporations that control the development of ecotourism and reap the main benefits, which may lead to a loss of development ownership by local communities.
+This may limit the control of local communities over natural resources and raise discussions about the unequal distribution of ownership and benefits of tourism resources.
+These corporations finance and profit from the development of large-scale ecotourism that causes excessive environmental degradation, loss of traditional culture and way of life, and exploitation of local labor.
 In Zimbabwe and Nepal's Annapurna region, where underdevelopment is taking place, more than 90 percent of ecotourism revenues are expatriated to the parent countries, and less than 5 percent go into local communities.

-The lack of sustainability highlights the need for small scale, slow growth, and locally based ecotourism.
-Local peoples have a vested interest in the well-being of their community, and are therefore more accountable to environmental protection than multinational corporations, though they receive very little of the profits.
-The lack of control, westernization, adverse impacts to the environment, loss of culture and traditions outweigh the benefits of establishing large scale ecotourism.
-Additionally, culture loss can be attributed to cultural commodification, in which local cultures are commodified in order to make a profit.
+The present sustainability challenges in ecotourism initiatives have drawn attention to small-scale, slow-growth, and locally community-based tourism development models, which are thought to be better suited to meeting long-term ecological and social objectives.
+Local peoples have a vested interest in the well-being of their community and are therefore more accountable to environmental protection than multinational corporations, though they receive very little of the profits.
+The lack of control, westernization, adverse impacts to the environment, and loss of culture and traditions outweigh the benefits of establishing large-scale ecotourism.
+Additionally, culture loss can be attributed to cultural commodification, in which local cultures are commodified to make a profit.